cysouw/diathesis/review/reviewLSP.md

 > agree, but that doesn't solve the question. no change

 - p.
 394 13.14a denke or denkt not denken

+> corrected

 - p.
 394 13.14d I prefer gedenken.
 With gedenken it means ‚He is planning to travel‘, with denken it means ‘He believes he will travel’.

+> see the discusion in chapter 12 about this construction, as linked in the text.
+No change.

 - p.
 394 ‘A example of a light verb’: an

+> corrected

 - p.
 395 13.16b des Schälens not dem Schälen

+> corrected

 - p.
 395 13.16c dem Einkaufen not von dem Einkaufen

+> changed

 - p.
 395 13.4.1 There are also am-progressives with a definite direct object (at least in the area where I come from): Er ist die Kartoffeln am Lesen; Ich bin die Karroffelm am Kochen.

+> I believe you, but the literature says otherwise and I cannot find any good examples.
+No change for now.

 - p.
 396 ‘that that im progressive’: repetition

+> corrected

 - p.
 396 am schwimmen and am dampfen: should be with capital letter

+> These are direct citations, and I do not change those. no change.

 - p.
 397 13.4.4 It is claimed that the construction expresses that an activity is performed regularly/habitually but I am not sure that this is true.
 Is there any evidence to support this view?
 I think one can say: Während ich beim Arbeiten war, rief mich meine Frau fünf Mal an.
 This is clearly neither a habit nor a regularity.

+> That is adverbial modification, as explained at the start of the chapter and in the last paragraph of this section. no change

 - p.
 397 ‘I will not analyses’: analyze

+> corrected

 - p.
 399 I am not convinced that 13.26 really represents an instance of a metonymical shift as you can say: Ich bin zum Massieren in den Massagesalon gegangen.
 In this sentence, Massieren cannot refer to the place of the action which is explicitly realized in the in-PP.

+> I completely agree that my explanation is insufficient, and I think I made that clear in the text.
+I simply do not know what to make of these examples, but I would like to leave them in because they deserve more investigation. no change

 - p.
 400 13.28a I am not convinced of the analysis of the example as you can say Er kommt am Mittwoch um 15 Uhr vom Einkaufen, dann kannst du ihn treffen.

+> Again, adverbial modification.
+Your example is almost exactly the example as given in (13.16c).
+A have added a note here to remind the reader of that discussion.

 - p.
 400 13.4.7 Kommen is usually analyzed as an inchoative Funktionsverb, see Fleischhauer & Hartmann (2021).
 It might be useful to adopt this kind of terminology for naming the constructions which, in my view, is just a Funktionsverbgefüge.
 Thus, I am not sure whether it should really be contained in a volume on alternations.

+> I have added an explicit section about distinguishing between *Funktionsverbgefüge* and the constructions in this chapter.

 - p.
 400 It is stated that the construction in 13.4.7 exemplifies different interpretations.
 This is an interesting observation and it represents what is called ‘families of light verb constructions’ in, for example, Fleischhauer (in press).

+> yep, I agree.
+But I don't find the term 'family' very helpful here.
+The Wittgensteinian concept of 'family resemblance' is very broad, and I think we should be more concrete in grammatical analysis, e.g. Grammaticalisation pathways and Polysemy structure.

 - p.
 401 13.31a (second sentence) start with a capital letter

+> corrected

 - p.
 403 ‘Den habe ich immer am Hacken’: Hacken is not a verb but the noun Hacke (= Ferse).

+> Example removed

 # References